 At a time when many smaller networks are getting winnowed out, Pop says it is thriving.

 The network is also adding some high-profile acquired programming.
 It is making its first first-run off-network acquisition with the ABC comedy The Goldbergs.
-It's brought back E.R., the mega-hit, which hasn’t been on the air or on subscription VOD for seven years.
+And it has brought back E.R., the mega-hit, which hasn’t been on the air or on subscription VOD for seven years.

-“It’s been a great little three-year run for us since we changed from the TV Guide Network,” Pop president Brad Schwartz said.
+“It’s been a great little three-year run for us since we changed from the TV Guide Network,” said Pop president Brad Schwartz.

 The network is now on all the major traditional distributors and is also being added to all the new digital distributors’ lineups, including YouTube TV and Hulu’s new live product.